The principles of ESG – Environment, Social and Governance – become more important in any sector.

 As part of the Fintech revolution new SME lenders have stepped up, helping to plug this gap and offer new sources of capital in innovative ways.
 One such example of these lenders is ThinCats, who have lent more than £1.2bn to British businesses in the UK.
 Last year we were proud to have provided a mezzanine facility to ThinCats to support lending to SMEs affected by the pandemic.
 Our loan helped unlock £400m of funding to cash-strapped small businesses.

-Our primary priority will always be to generate steady returns for our investors, but we don’t believe this should be at the detriment of our responsibility to the society.
+Our primary priority will always be to generate steady returns for our investors.
+But this should be at the detriment of our responsibility to the society.
 Generating consistent returns whilst lending to and supporting companies that make a genuine difference is not just compatible but is at the core of how Fintex Capital approaches lending.

 Our approach to the forgotten S also extends to how we operate as a company.
 We believe every business has an important role to play in bettering, and giving back to, the society in which they operate.